-Total uranium concentrations in the soil samples collected near the exits range from 0.8 to 3.8 pCi/g, total uranium.
+Total uranium concentrations in the soil samples collected near the exits range for 0.8 to 3.8 pCi/g, total uranium.
 A sample collected near doorway 1, which had an elevated gamma level of 32 $\mu$ R/h, and contained 1.6 pCi/g total uranium and 3.0 pCi/g thorium-232.
 These concentrations of radionuclides are insufficient to account for the elevated direct gamma (32 $\mu$ R/h) radiation level measured at this location.
 The data is provided in Appendix A, Table A-11.
-Further investigations were conducted with the in-situ gamma spec system as described in the RI Addendum (Appendix C) to identify the source of the higher measurements.
+Further investigations were conducted with the in-situ gamma spec system as described in the RI Addendum (Appendix C).
 This investigation revealed that the source of the elevated gamma readings is the result of Th-232.
 The Th-232 is used in other licensed processes conducted at the facility and is not associated with the AEC process.